GeorgeFlorian/MultiController-v2-ESP32/README.md

 - Added "Updating..." toast;
 - Fixed input ambiguity: the user now 3 input posibilities:
   - no input - used to keep(not change) the preious setting;
-  - 'not set' - used for resetting the setting
+  - 'not set' - used for resetting the setting to default
   - a valid input - used to create or update a setting

 ### To implement

-- Add Reset button to each Setting's form or fix input ambiguity

 - Fix buttons margin
 - Add Metrici's color theme
 - Don't forget to minify files before compressing them into gzip
-- Check functionality

 - Improve User change - Save user in flash memory ?
 - Improve Connected status

 - Move from SPIFFS to LittleFS

+- Test functionality

 - Final touch